Addictions & Their Conditions

 - Overdose, coma or death

-As drug abuse drugs continues, the degree of impairment may become more severe and may become permanent.
+As the user continues to abuse drugs (or to sink further into drug addiction) the degree of impairment may become more severe and may become permanent.

 What are the Effects of Particular Drugs?

 - Barbiturates and tranquilizers: hangover-like symptoms, nausea, seizures, and coma.
-Overdose or mixing with alcohol can be fatal.
-Withdrawal symptoms from tranquilizers can be deadly.
+Overdose or mixing these drugs with alcohol can be fatal.
+Withdrawal symptoms from tranquilizers can be fatal.

 - Cocaine: tremors, seizures, psychosis, and heart or respiratory failure.